ArweaveTeam/arweave-js/README.md

 ##### Chunked uploading advanced options

-You can resuming an upload from a saved uploader object, that you have persisted in storage some using `JSON.stringify(uploader)` at any stage of the upload.
+You can resume an upload from a saved uploader object, that you have persisted in storage some using `JSON.stringify(uploader)` at any stage of the upload.
 To resume, parse it back into an object pass it to `getUploader()` along with the transactions data:

 ```js